 Constellation work was developed by Bert Hellinger after spending over 20 years living as a missionary among the Zulu people in what is currently called Africa.
 Constellation work is essentially Indigenous wisdom, as understood and re-imagined by Hellinger – German missionary turned psychologist. (*note: I am working on a long open letter to depth psychology and related healing paradigms addressing the inadvertent theft of Indigenous wisdom and the obligation/debt that remains in its wake.
 I will let you all know when this is done.)

 According to Hellinger, there is a necessary order across generations that allows love to flow between individuals in families and friendships, between nations/cultures, and between generations.
 And when it doesn’t flow, our energy gets bound up in intergenerational ruptures and entanglements, so that we cannot be free.
 We forget who we really are.
 We begin to identify with patterns of behavior and coping strategies that … work.
 But also that bind us.

-So, I can’t get into the method exactly of how this works in a Myth Mending session or group process, but I can say, it’s possible to repair the ruptures and unravel the entanglements so that the stories of our lives can unfold in a way that feels congruent with our deepest calling, our passions and our dreams – as individuals, and as communities.
+It is possible to repair the ruptures and unravel the entanglements so that the stories of our lives can unfold in a way that feels congruent with our deepest calling, our passions and our dreams – as individuals, and as communities.